enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     methods).
 If using multiple species (i.e. ``MultiSpecies`` > 0), then this value is ignored in favor of a direct calculation (except for PPM LR) Default: 5/3.
-``CourantSafetyNumber`` (external)
+``ConservativeReconstruction`` (external)
+    Experimental.
+This option turns on the reconstruction of the left/right interfaces in the Riemann problem in the conserved variables (density, momentum, and energy) instead of the primitive variables (density, velocity, and pressure).
+This generally gives better results in constant-mesh problems has been problematic in AMR simulations.
+Default: OFF ``PositiveReconstruction`` (external)
+    Experimental and not working.
+This forces the Riemann solver to restrict the fluxes to always give positive pressure.
+Attempts to use the Waagan (2009), JCP, 228, 8609 method.
+Default: OFF ``CourantSafetyNumber`` (external)
     This is the maximum fraction of the CFL-implied timestep that will be used to advance any grid.
 A value greater than 1 is unstable